How to use a count sheet to check inventory

 inFlow makes it easier when it counts

-If you’d like to make this process even more efficient, inFlow Cloud can speed up multiple areas of the counting process.
+If you’d like to make this process even more efficient, create your count sheets in inFlow Cloud.
 The Recorded Qty can be pre-filled for you, since inFlow tracks your current stock levels, and the differences are calculated automatically as you enter the Counted Qty.